If you have to deal with written exams as every student does, knowing a few tricks for revision could be quite helpful.

 4. Take a look at the task.

 Spend 10% of the time to careful reading of the task, highlighting keypoints and making a decision how to allocate your time.
 At the beginning answer easy questions and put aside the most difficult ones to have more time to think on them at the end.
 After reading questions write down ideas that can be used for responding.

-5. Think on what you are going to write.
+5. Think about what you are going to write.

 Make a plan including the ideas you are going to present.
 Number them clearly according to the order in which you are going to present them.

 6. Answer questions in a considered manner.

 Start with easy and high-value questions, the answers to which you know.
 At the end think on the most difficult and extensional questions which require many calculations or detailed response, or on those that would give you a few points.

 First of all, eliminate the answers that you are sure are wrong.
 Always try to guess if you have sufficient grounds to exclude options.
 Usually, the first choice is correct, so don’t change your answers if you are not sure.

 8. Try to answer to the point.

 Describe your main idea in the first sentence.
 In the first paragraph, make an overview of your essay.
 After it, expand the outlined concepts in detail.
 Add to your answers more information, examples, excerpts from textbooks, or lecture notes.

 9. Devote 10% of test time to reviewing your answers.

 Look through the test and don’t stop until you have reviewed all the items.
 Make sure you answered all the questions.
 If you have time check spelling, grammar, and punctuation.
 If you are taking a math exam check your answers for careless mistakes.

 10. Analyze your results.

 Each exam prepares you for the next one.
 Decide what strategies are right for you.
 Find out which of them don’t work, and don’t use them in the future.
 Use your test papers for preparation for the end-of-course exams.